JustlyAI/rag-with-ragas-example/README.md

 streamlit run app/streamlit.py
 ```

+Not all systems will be compatible.
+Follow Docker Instructions to avoid (most) compatibility problems.

-A deployed basic RAG with RAGAS Streamlit App can be accessed directly at http:// (bring your own key).
+Coming soon: A deployed basic RAG with RAGAS Streamlit App can be accessed directly at http:// (bring your own key).

 ### Docker Instructions